7w17chy/ocamlschool/README.md

-# ocamlschool
-Solutions to exercises taken from the textbook "Functional Programming in OCaml".
+Solutions to exercises taken from the textbook [Functional Programming in OCaml](https://www.cs.cornell.edu/courses/cs3110/2020fa/textbook/).